 Opening Reception: Friday, December 6, 6:00 – 8:00 p.m.

-This exhibition aims to focus on the more recent history of graffiti, beginning with the boom of work created in the United States from the 1970s to present day.
-The title is derived from the New York City anti-graffiti campaign (“Make your mark in society, not on society”) promoted by former mayor Ed Koch.
-Since that 1982 campaign to fight the scourge of the city, graffiti has since risen in stature, finding a much wider audience of admirers.
+The title is derived from a New York City anti-graffiti campaign (“Make your mark in society, not on society”) promoted by former mayor Ed Koch.
+Since that 1982 campaign to fight the scourge of the city, graffiti has risen in stature, finding a much wider audience of admirers.
 Proof of this new status is readily seen with any number of multi-national corporations co-opting graffiti in their marketing campaigns and product designs to sell everything from French fries to t-shirts.
 But with the street artists working in their natural environment, graffiti can still be seen as a hotly debated topic.

 Bringing graffiti into the museum provides an opportunity to celebrate the talents of artists working the genre.
-It is also offers a chance for people who identify as art lovers, but may not be typical fans of graffiti, to appreciate the work on display in a familiar environment.
+It also offers a chance for people who identify as art lovers, but maybe not fans of graffiti, to broaden their understanding of the work while on display in a familiar environment.